The Internal standard functionality allows you to correct peak heights/areas in an evaluation by:

-In the evaluation’s Definition tab, use the Internal standard or the Related substances and internal standard mode to make the Internal standard field appear.
+In the evaluation’s Definition tab, use the Advanced options button to make the Internal standard field appear.
 In an evaluation, there can be only one internal standard.
-Because the internal standard is not itself calibrated, its the calibration-related fields are hidden.
+Because the internal standard is not itself calibrated, its calibration-related fields are hidden.

 During the calibration¶

 During the Calibration phase, displaying the internal standard substance makes a table appear where the measured deviations are shown for each track.

 For each reference track (here, the tracks 1, 4 and 7), the average height and area of the assigned peaks for the internal standard are computed and shown on the top information box (here, 0.2688 and 0.0134 respectively).
 The Deviation columns show the relative difference of the peak height/area compared to the average peak/area.
 For example, the track 1 had a peak height of 0.2757, which is 2.55% bigger than the average height 0.2688.
 Therefore, all other assigned peak heights on track 1 should be corrected by -2.55%.